davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ## Nuxt concerns

-Now that you understand how a layer-based site is structured, let's review any specifics for Nuxt's concerns to work correctly under this new paradigm:
+Now that you understand how a layer-based site is structured, let's review some specifics for Nuxt's concerns to work correctly under this new paradigm:

 - [Framework folders](#framework-folders)
 - [Pages and routes](#pages-and-routes)